 Poor Handling of Hair Transplant Grafts

-Dr. Umar emphasizes that the extraction and overall handling of the follicles needs to be as gentle as possible, avoiding factors that will affect the survival of the graft, such as pulling, tugging and use of force.
-Follicular damage due harsh handling is perhaps the most obvious cause of low growth yield following a hair transplant.
+Dr. Umar emphasizes that the extraction and overall handling of the follicles need to be as gentle as possible, avoiding factors that will affect the survival of the graft, such as pulling, tugging, and use of force.
+Follicular damage due to harsh handling is perhaps the most obvious cause of low growth yield following a hair transplant.

 Mechanical Damage From Surgical Instruments

 When using general cylindrical Follicular Unit Extraction (FUE) punches, common forms of damage may be inflicted on the follicular unit grafts.
 A few examples include: